tingtron/hiring-engineers/blog/blog.md

 The command-line tool `loadtest` allows you to configure and tweak requests to simulate real world loads.
 It runs a load test on the selected HTTP or WebSockets URL.
 The API allows for easy integration in your own tests.

-To install loadtest, See the [details](https://www.npmjs.com/package/loadtest) at the npm repository.
+To install `loadtest`, see the [details](https://www.npmjs.com/package/loadtest) at the npm repository.

 ```
 npm install -g loadtest